US World Cup absence could have wide-ranging effects

 "It's going to hurt a little bit," said Austin Karp, an assistant managing editor of SportsBusiness Daily.
 "You're not going to have any buildup there toward the summer, with the U.S. team playing either friendlies — or talk about how the U.S. team is going to do, promotion of the U.S. team on Fox properties like baseball or other spring stuff they might have. ...
 The U.S. matches were some of the strongest audiences for ESPN-ABC the last couple of iterations of the tournament.
 The final will still be OK."

 Fox broadcast the Women's World Cup in 2015, but next year will be its first time carrying the men's tournament since winning U.S. English-language World Cup rights back in 2011.
-Now Fox's 2018 tournament won't have the Americans, and ratings for the 2022 event in Qatar could be affected by the fact that it is set to be held in November and December, instead of its usual calendar spot midway through the year.
+Now Fox's 2018 tournament won't have the Americans, and ratings for the 2022 event in Qatar could be affected by the fact that it is set to be held in November and December to avoid the searing summer desert heat, instead of its usual calendar spot midway through the year.

 "While it might make a difference for the lay viewer who is only going to watch the U.S. games, that's just a small subset of the total viewing," said Brian Wieser, a senior research analyst for Pivotal Research Group.